Categorical proof of Holomorphic Atiyah-Bott formula: Introduction

 where $\xymatrix{T_{X,x} \ar[r]^-{d_x f } & T_{X,x}}$ is the differential of $f$ viewed as a map from the tangent space at a point $x \in X$ to itself and $\Ll(E,b) \in k$ is the Lefschetz number

 of $b$.

-In this paper, we provide a categorical proof of the formula.
+Since both of the parts of the Atiyah-Bott formula are expressed in terms of traces, it is naturally to try to derive the Atiyah-Bott formula using some general mechanism which allows to compare traces of different objects.
+Recent development of higher category theory and derived algebraic geometry provide an appropriate context to formulate such ideas more concretely.
+In this paper, we provide a categorical proof of the Atiyah-Bott formula.
 Namely, we interpret both sides of the equality above as morphisms in the $(\infty,1)$-category of unbounded cochain complexes $\Vect_k$ from $k \in \Vect_k$ to itself.
 The desired equality then follows from the naturality of a certain construction in the world of $(\infty,2)$-categories.

 \paragraph*{Plan of the paper.} In the first section we introduce the main categorical tool.
-Namely, notice that if $\mscr{E}$ is an $(\infty,2)$-category then for any object $X \in \mscr{E}$ endomorphisms of $X$ form a category.
-Hence in case when $\mscr{E}$ has in addition a symmetric monoidal structure the trace of a dualizable object in $\mscr E$ can be considered as an object of the category $\Hom_{\mathscr E}(I_{\mathscr E}, I_{\mathscr E})$, where $I_{\mathscr E}$ is the monoidal unit of $\mscr{E}$.
-We promote the trace construction to a functor.
-More precisely, for a commutative up to a (not necessarily invertible) $2$-morphism diagram of the form
+Namely, given a commutative up to a (not necessarily invertible) $2$-morphism diagram of the form